GEMS JWST: Transmission spectroscopy of TOI-5205b reveals significant stellar contamination and a metal-poor atmosphere: Atmospheric forward modeling

 Similar to the \texttt{PICASO} modeling in \S\ref{sec:picaso}, we post-processed the spectra to account for stellar contamination (with identical spot parameters) and fit the grid to the data using the same $\chi^2_\nu$ method.
 We did not consider VULCAN models without the TLS effect given the results from the RCTE grid.
 The modeling results are summarized in \autoref{fig:picasovulcan} and \autoref{tab:picasovulcan}.
-The models derived using \texttt{VULCAN} were better fits when compared to the RCTE models ($\chi^2_\nu=2.635$ for RCTE compared to $\chi^2_\nu=2.565$ for the models processed with \texttt{VULCAN}). $K_{zz}$ was unconstrained as there was a minimal difference in $\chi^2_\nu$ between the two values, while the highest sulfur enhancement appeared to be slightly favored.
-The best fitting model that accounted for disequilibrium processes had $\mathrm{[M/H]}=-2.0$ dex, $\mathrm{C/O}=0.5$, $T_{\mathrm{int}}=100$ K, $r_{st}=0.5$, $T_\textrm{spot}=3330$ K, $f_\textrm{spot}=0.3$, $K_{zz}=10^9$ cm$^{-2}$ s$^{-1}$, and $\mathrm{S/H}=100$.
-The recovered atmospheric metallicity appeared to favor a lower limit imposed by the chemistry grids used by \texttt{VULCAN} and \texttt{PICASO}.
-Qualitatively, the RCTE and \texttt{VULCAN} grids both suggested that the planetary atmosphere was potentially metal-poor.
+The models derived using \texttt{VULCAN} were improved fits when compared to the RCTE models ($\chi^2_\nu=4.223$ for the best-fitting RCTE model compared to $\chi^2_\nu=4.059$ for the best-fitting model processed with \texttt{VULCAN}).
+The eddy diffusive coefficient, $K_{zz}$, and sulfur enhancement factor, S/H, remained unconstrained as there was a minimal difference in $\chi^2_\nu$ between any of the gridded values.
+The best-fitting model that considered disequilibrium processes had $\mathrm{[M/H]}=-2.0$ dex, $\mathrm{C/O}=0.25$, $T_{\mathrm{int}}=100$ K, $r_{st}=0.5$, $T_\textrm{spot}=3330$ K, $f_\textrm{spot}=0.3$, $K_{zz}=10^9$ cm$^{-2}$ s$^{-1}$, and $\mathrm{S/H}=100$ ($100\times$ solar).
+Similar to the RCTE models, the recovered atmospheric metallicity also approached the lower limit imposed by the chemistry grids used by \texttt{VULCAN} ($\mathrm{[M/H]}\to-2$).
+We note that the fits with the RCTE or disequilibrium chemistry grids were still poor and showed a significant residual structure that was more than $3\sigma$ discrepant with the data at wavelengths $<3$ \textmu{}m, suggesting that the choice of grid parameters may have limited the flexibility of the model to replicate the data.
+Qualitatively, the RCTE and \texttt{VULCAN} grids both suggested that the planetary atmosphere was potentially metal-poor (albeit at the edge of each grid) with a possibly significant stellar contamination component (with a spot coverage fraction $\gtrsim10\%$).\footnote{For reference, the best-fitting model in \autoref{fig:wlc} suggests coverage fractions along the transit chord of 2.2\%, 8.4\%, and 13.9\% for visits 1, 2, and 3, respectively.}